 To connect to ResNet, your computer must have:

-- an operational Ethernet Port (integrated or an installed Ethernet adapter)
+- An operational Ethernet Port (integrated or an installed Ethernet adapter)

-- an updated operating system installed which supports TCP/IP and DHCP services.
+- An updated operating system installed which supports TCP/IP and DHCP services.
 Operating system developers (Microsoft, Macintosh) provide free, critical updates/software patches to improve the functionality and address security concerns associated with their products.
 These updates are critical, as they protect individual computers and their related networks from the various viruses, worms, and security issues that are currently associated with use of the World Wide Web.
 They are free of charge and require users to access their web pages and install the relevant updates.
 These updates must be obtained on a regular basis and, if possible, should be acquired prior to arriving on campus.

-- up-to-date antivirus software installed to protect your computer and our network from internet worms and viruses.
+- Up-to-date antivirus software installed to protect your computer and our network from internet worms and viruses.
 AVG is a free anti-virus software, which may be downloaded and installed from the URL; http://free.avg.com/us-en/download-avg-anti-virus-free.
-Some students wish to purchase their antivirus product must keep the virus signature file subscription and the files themselves up-to-date.
+Students who wish to purchase their antivirus product must keep the virus signature file subscription and the files themselves up-to-date.
 Antivirus developers release these signature files on a weekly basis, allowing their software to recognize and take appropriate action against all newly discovered and previously known viruses and worms.
 You must download these files on a regular basis to obtain and retain access while on campus.
 After your initial purchase of a product, you generally have a valid subscription for a year after which you will need to purchase another subscription to keep your computer safe from attack.

-- a Cat 5 or Cat 6 Ethernet Cable for you to connect your computer to the data jack in your room
+- A Cat 5 or Cat 6 Ethernet Cable for you to connect your computer to the data jack in your room

-- a computer with technical specifications that meet a minimum set of system requirements.
+- A computer with technical specifications that meet a minimum set of system requirements.